-d) Other
+e) Other

-The Company also considered both IFRS 2 - "Share-based Payments" and IFRS 6 - "Exploration for and Evaluation of Mineral Resources as part of its initial diagnostic assessment and has concluded that there will be no significant or material transitional adjustments or changes in report results arising from the application of these standards upon transition to IFRS.
+The Company considered both IFRS 2 - "Share-based Payment" and IFRS 6 - "Exploration for and Evaluation of Mineral Resources" as part of its initial diagnostic assessment.
+The Company has concluded that there will be no significant or material transitional adjustments or changes in reported results arising from the application of these standards upon transition to IFRS.